.taLqKM { display:none; }

 Your pet's behaviour problems don’t have to take over your life.
 We are here to help.

 Anxiety problems are a very real thing for us and our pets.
 Our constant companions mirror our lives and so do their emotions.
 Behaviour problems are complex, multi-factorial and need multiple methods to target the underlying causes.
-These methods include in-depth patient history gathering, environmental management, counter-conditioning and training, exposure therapy, with or without medication.
 Not all behaviour problems are abnormal and require medication.
 Many problem behaviours are actually normal behaviours for the pet.
 It is imperative to decipher and distinguish between anxiety disorders and "problem behaviours" to us.
 This is the goal of the initial assessment and may change outcomes dramatically.

-Consulting a veterinary behaviourist allows all aspects of mental health to be addressed, including health, the environment, training used, and management techniques, to get to the root of the problem.
+Consulting a veterinary behaviourist allows all aspects of mental health to be addressed.

 bottom of page